 The The Complete Guide on Developing Tile & Stone Specifications with Architects course applies to USA and Canadian markets that is taught in English.
 It is available through the Tile Terrazzo Marble Association of Canada (TTMAC) at www.TTMAC.com for Canada residences.
 For USA or international residences, the course is available either through this UofCTS website or through the National Tile Contractors Association (NTCA) at www.tile-assn.com or through the Ceramic Tile Distributors Association (CTDA) at www.CTDAhome.org or Fuse Alliance at www.fusealliance.com.

 Tuition is $300.00 per person.
 Once purchased, the course is accessible online for 14 days, 24/7.
-Depending on the pace of the student, and without interruption, the course can be completed within 8 to 10 hours.
+Depending on the pace of the student, and without interruption, the course can be completed within 5 hours on average.

 A passing grade enables students to print out a personalized certificate indicating they know and understand what they learned in the course.
 Students will also be able to print out a Student Reference Guide with all of the key information from the course.
 Templates for a porcelain tile specification and a natural stone specification are provided during taking the course.

 Table of Contents: